What our International Space Station lesson plan includes

 What is the future of the International Space Station?
 Unfortunately, and though it has served the world well, the ISS will be decommissioned (it will no longer be in use) sometime before 2028.
 The reason is that several countries have decided to build their own space stations.
 Sometime after 2028, the ISS will be recycled, allowed to burn up in the earth’s atmosphere, or sold to a private company.
 In the future, private companies will design space stations to conduct research and create space hotels.
 Regardless, the station has served the world as a space version of the United Nations.
 Its success demonstrates that world communities can unite behind everyday purposes and goals.

 INTERNATIONAL SPACE STATION LESSON PLAN WORKSHEETS

-The International Space Station lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
+The International Space Station lesson plan includes two worksheets: an activity worksheet and a practice worksheet.
 Each one will help students solidify their grasp of the material they learned throughout the lesson.
 You can refer to the classroom procedure guidelines to know when to hand out each worksheet.

 Worksheet Answer Keys

-The lesson plan provides answer keys for the practice and homework worksheets.
-All the correct answers are in red to make it easy to compare them to students’ responses.
+At the end of the lesson plan document is an answer key for the practice worksheet.
+The correct answers are all in red to make it easier for you to compare them with students’ responses.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.